 You already know that you have to make some adjustments to your routine once your period arrives — maybe you reserve your least attractive underwear for this time of the month, stock up on pain medicine, and set aside some time to tend to your cramps.
 But you may not realize that there are some

 a typical cycle can last anywhere from 21 to 35 days, with bleeding on the first two to seven days.
 The day you first notice bleeding from your period marks the beginning of a new cycle.
 The Mayo Clinic also noted that you can expect to ovulate about 14 days after your period begins.
 If you don't fertilize that egg (i.e., get pregnant), your next period will arrive.

 While this is all going down in your uterus, the rest of your body is going to feel the effects in ways you would't even imagine.
 With that in mind, here are five things you might want to avoid when you're awaiting your period' arrival.

-1. Stock Up On Unhealthy Food
+1 Stock Up On Unhealthy Food

 When your period is just a couple of days away and PMS is in full swing, you might suddenly find yourself wanting to chow down on salty or sweet foods.
 But this can be more than just a harmless craving.
 Healthline noted that

 Reader's Digest noted that many women deal with menstrual insomnia.
 Changing hormones levels play a role, as do shifts in your body temperature.
 If you know you're going to spend some time tossing and turning before you finally fall asleep, you may want to make sure you get to bed earlier to make up the difference.
 3 Drink Too Much Alcohol

 you might want to lay off of alcohol.
 The site noted that alcohol dehydrates you, which can make your PMS symptoms even worse.
 5 Say No To Protection

 your chances of getting pregnant during your period might be low there's never a guarantee.
 That's especially true if you have inconsistent cycles or you don't know when you ovulated.
 If you're not interested in a baby, your best bet is to keep on using your preferred form of birth control regardless of the calendar.